I pay my respects to the traditional custodians of the Dharug/ Darug peoples on the land in which I work.

 Community Intake Officer

-I am passionate about helping all individuals reach their goals and to provide support to see them through any obstacle of life.
-It gives me joy to know that I can make a positive difference in someone else’s life.
-I am compassionate and love to learn new things so together we can make a big impact.
-Prior to working with Marli and Moe I have worked within the disability industry supporting the needs of participants.
-I have lived experience with the NDIS supporting my son to reach his full potential.
+I am passionate about helping individuals reach their goals and supporting them through life’s obstacles.
+It brings me great joy to know that I can make a positive difference in someone else’s life.
+I’m compassionate, curious, and always eager to learn new things—believing that together, we can make a big impact.

 I pay my respects to the traditional custodians of the Cammeraygal peoples on the land in which I work.